joeyblake/PHPeacefulBitly/README.md

 ===============

 An *almost* fully featured, bit.ly API wrapper for PHP.
 Including oAuth endpoint.
 Rolled up into a Simple Bitly object, minimal configuration.

+Why peaceful?
+Because you don't have to fight with it.

 Enjoy, ask questions, add to it, thanks.
 All available api functions are in order appearing [here](http://dev.bitly.com/api.html)